Can Artificial Intelligence Be Used to Improve Driver Performance?

 “Longer term, with autonomous vehicles, drivers will need to be ready to engage and take over, just like commercial pilots do today,” Krotosky said.
 “That will require the driver to be alert.
-So you can see the need for an artificial-intelligence system, combined with machine vision, to help drivers remain vigilant.
-So, going forward, one of the goals would be to assess the operator’s comprehensive state, using posture, hand placement, eye gaze and so forth to monitor engagement levels.
+So you can see the need for an artificial intelligence system, combined with machine vision, to help drivers remain vigilant.
+So, going forward, one of the goals would be to assess the operator’s comprehensive state, using posture, hand placement, eye gaze, and so forth to monitor engagement levels.
 The system can assess the driver with enough fidelity to gauge whether they are in a position to take over the controls and how long it would take them to prepare.
 It’s that kind of application that could be tremendously useful in a semi-autonomous or autonomous world.”

-Applications of Artificial-Intelligence Systems
+Applications of Artificial Intelligence Systems

 Artificial-intelligence applications need not stop with driving performance, Krotosky pointed out.
 It also can be used to help improve ergonomics, workplace safety, and other job-related skills.

 “Imagine an artificial-intelligence system that can assess whether workers are lifting boxes correctly to minimize injuries,” he said.
 “Are people using ramps, or just jumping off?
 Are they buckled into the cherry picker?
 Are they wearing proper safety equipment and deploying cones properly?
-From driver performance to occupational safety and operational efficiency, there are an infinite number of applications.”
+From driver performance to occupational safety and operational efficiency, there is an infinite number of applications.”

 Check out more articles from our MV+AI series: